sergioisidoro/github-transifex-action/README.md

 # Github Transifex Action 🌎💬⚙️

 **⚠️ New versions might have breaking changes.**

 Please pin your git action version instead of using `latest`, so that breaking changes do not break your workflow ([see bellow](https://github.com/sergioisidoro/github-transifex-action#docker-image)) You can also use the version `edge` for the current unreleased version (master branch) of this action**

 ## What does this action do?

-- For now it just pushes the source strings to Transifex, as long as you configure the `TX_TOKEN` to the enviroment of the job.
+- For now it just pushes the source strings to Transifex, as long as you configure the `TX_TOKEN` to the environment of the job.

 ## Usage